Untitled-Document-1/Zorin-preseed/README.md

 blkid # identify USB disk (/dev/sdX)
 dd if=/zorin-files/unattended-Zorin.iso of=/dev/sdc bs=4M; sync
 ```

+If you're stuck with a Windows build machine, and your target device has UEFI firmware, it should be possible to avoid the ISO file building.
+Format the stick as `FAT32`.
+Copy all the repo files/directories into the `ISO` directory, per `copyfilesmakeiso.cmd`, and then copy the `ISO` directory contents onto the USB stick.
+The stick should then be bootable in UEFI mode.

 ### Full
 If there should be additional packages installed, the file steps.txt has the commands to do so.